 The Group continues to realise appropriate returns from disposals by disposing of less sustainable or less profitable pubs where appropriate.
 Where impairment indicators are identified, the Group carries out an impairment review on an individual pub basis.
-This year it has identified two properties resulting in an impairment of £279,000 being shown on the income statement.
+This year there has been no impairments.
 The Group carries out regular reviews of the property portfolio and is in regular contact with its debt provider.